Cream (band)

-During their brief three-year career, the band released four albums, Fresh Cream (1966), Disraeli Gears (1967), Wheels of Fire (1968), and Goodbye (1969).
-Beginning with Disraeli Gears, the band was joined in the studio by producer and multi-instrumentalist Felix Pappalardi, who became an important influence on the band's sound.
-Cream's music spanned many genres of rock music, including blues rock ("Crossroads", "Born Under a Bad Sign"), psychedelic rock ("Tales of Brave Ulysses", "White Room"), and hard rock ("Sunshine of Your Love", "SWLABR").
+During their brief three-year career, the band released four albums: Fresh Cream (1966), Disraeli Gears (1967), Wheels of Fire (1968), and Goodbye (1969).
+Beginning with Disraeli Gears, the band was joined in the studio by producer and multi-instrumentalist Felix Pappalardi.
+Their music spanned rock styles such as blues rock, psychedelia, and hard rock.
 Throughout their career, they sold more than 15 million records worldwide.
 The group's third album, Wheels of Fire (1968), is the first platinum-selling double album.
+They scored international hits with singles such as "Sunshine of Your Love" (1967) and "White Room" (1968).

-Tensions between Bruce and Baker led to their decision in May 1968 to break up, though the band were persuaded to make a final album, Goodbye, and to tour, culminating in two final farewell concerts at the Royal Albert Hall on 25 and 26 November 1968 which were filmed and shown in theatres, then in 1977 released as a home video, Farewell Concert.
+Tensions between Bruce and Baker led to their decision in May 1968 to break up, although the band were persuaded to make a final album, Goodbye, and to tour, culminating in two final farewell concerts at the Royal Albert Hall on 25 and 26 November 1968 which were filmed and shown in theatres, then in 1977 released as a home video, Farewell Concert.
+The group briefly reunited twice following their breakup: in 1993 for their induction into the Rock and Roll Hall of Fame and again in 2005 for a series of concerts.
+Bruce died in 2014 followed by Baker in 2019, leaving Clapton as the last living member of the group.

 In 1993, Cream were inducted into the Rock and Roll Hall of Fame.
 They were included in both Rolling Stone and VH1's lists of the "100 Greatest Artists of All Time", at number 67 and 61 respectively.
 They were also ranked number 16 on VH1's "100 Greatest Artists of Hard Rock".